 The initial AirBooth project was funded by the McKnight Foundation and was exhibited as a proof of concept installation in the Cynthia Binger Boynton Gallery in Minneapolis.
 This first generation AirBooth relied on sound produced through speakers, but the core concept was to produce sound directly by the movement of air—like a wind instrument.
 At this point the Gymnasium found they lacked the resources to make their vision a reality.

 This is where SCP came in.
-Maria Dahmus, Assistant Director of the Office of Sustainability Initiatives explains the collaboration, “SCP seeks to collaborate on projects where students can apply what they’re learning in class to solve real-world problems and explore innovative solutions that foster interconnected human and environmental well-being.
+Maria Dahmus, SCP Program Director and Assistant Director of the Office of Sustainability Initiatives explains the collaboration, “SCP seeks to collaborate on projects where students can apply what they’re learning in class to solve real-world problems and explore innovative solutions that foster interconnected human and environmental well-being.
 SCP primarily partners with cities and government entities on their sustainability goals, integrating city projects into existing courses across disciplines to enrich students’ applied learning.
 We’d also like to foster broader engagement and interaction around sustainability.
 To do this, SCP is launching a new initiative to link courses with sustainability public art endeavors that engage people with the environment in novel ways—through art and science.
 Our first public art collaboration is with the Gymnasium’s AirBooth and the Engineering Senior Design Clinic.”